 When I was growing up I was aware of it but I think I didn’t really appreciate it until later when I was in college.
 I was studying animation and tried to think what we could do that was special and that could make our films different from the American or Japanese movies.
 That’s when I really started to look at Irish folklore as a source of inspiration.

-Do you have a favorite myth or legend that you still haven’
+Do you have a favorite myth or legend that you still haven’t worked on?

 Yes, there’s a few but I don’t know if I am going to make movies out of them.
 There might be one more and it would be more like a comedy but I don’t know if it’s going to be in the same style.
 For me Wolfwalkers is the last one of that type of movies and after that I want to try something different.
 So, if I use folklore again it will be in a really different way.